Law enforcement by country: Ghana

 The Ghana Police Service is the main law enforcement agency of Ghana.
 It is organized at the national level and is divided into regional commands which report to National Headquarters.
 The Bureau of National Investigations is responsible for countering organized crime and financial crime, espionage, sabotage, terrorism, hijacking, piracy, and drug trafficking.

 Greece

 The Hellenic Police Force (αστυνομία; [astinoˈmia]) is the police force of the Hellenic Republic.
 Tourism Police are an integral part of the Hellenic Police (ELAS), consisting of men and women specially trained and competent to offer tourists information and help, whenever they have any problems.
 They are trained in resolving minor differences between tourists and commercial enterprises.
 They all speak foreign languages, including English.
 They are distinguished by a shoulder badge displaying Tourism Police on their uniforms.

 Guatemala

 Civilian law enforcement is the responsibility of the national police force, the Policia Nacional Civil (PNC), which is divided into departments.
 The Armed Forces of Guatemala assist the civilian police in law enforcement tasks.

+Haiti

+The Haitian National Police (PNH; French: Police Nationale d'Haïti; Haitian Creole: Polis Nasyonal Ayiti) is the main law enforcement agencie of Haiti.
+The police force is divided into different divisions, many of these are specialized to address particular chronic crimes that affect the nation, including kidnapping, drugs and gangs; due this, some units have a de facto military nature.
+The force also manages the national Coast Guard service (Commissariat des Gardes-Côtes d’Haïti, G-Cd'H).

+Since 2004, multinational forces from successive UN peacekeeping missions (such as the MINUSTAH and the MINUJUSTH) have carried out internal security and law enforcement duties in the country.
+From 2023, these tasks have been primarily undertaken by the Multinational Security Support Mission (MSS), which is comprised mostly of members of the Kenya Police Service.

+Honduras

+The National Police of Honduras is the uniformed force responsible for maintaining public order and safety, as well as preserving law enforcement and compliance.
+Its jurisdiction covers all 18 departments of the country, with two independent metropolitan police headquarters in the capital and San Pedro Sula.
+Under each departmental headquarters, municipal headquarters operate, which include local police stations and outposts, creating a network of at least 360 physical facilities throughout the country.